- Browse Digital Collections

 All documents have been processed through Adobe Acrobat’s Optical Character Recognition (OCR) software during digitization, which means that all the text has been converted to searchable characters.
 Processing text – especially older text that has been produced by a typewriter – through OCR rarely offers anything above 60-70% accuracy.
 The spacing of the text, gaps between sentences, or especially in the case of the Skyline Drive collections, the tables and templates on the documents, can all confuse the OCR software.
 It is probably a safe estimate to state that our documents are operating at about 50% text recognition.

-When keyword searching, we recommend you use the search box in the upper right corner of the site (see image above) and not the "Advanced Search (Items Only)," because this search only examines the item's metadata and NOT the content of the documents themselves.
+When keyword searching, we recommend you use the search box in the upper right corner of the site and not the "Advanced Search (Items Only)," because this search only examines the item's metadata and NOT the content of the documents themselves.

 For more precise directions on how to search for keywords please follow our step-by-step process below:

-- Enter keyword into Search Box (see image above).
+- Enter a keyword into the Search Box (see image above).

 - Choose an item or file of interest from the results and click the corresponding link or thumbnail.